RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Benchmark

 \subsection{Tasks}

 RAMP's goal configurations are grouped into three classes: easy, medium, and hard.
 Fig.~\ref{fig:goal} shows the goal configurations for each class of assemblies, with more sophisticated skills being required to complete the medium and hard classes.
 For example, the easy class of problems only contains $3-4$ peg insertions with the most complicated action being a capping action to complete a rectangle.
 For the medium class of problems, $4-8$ pegs need to be inserted, with additional skills necessary to insert a beam at an angle, slide beams through other beams, and to re-grasp beams during such actions.
 For the hard class of problems, there are free-form designs that require additional planning considerations and beams that need to be angled suitably before sliding them through other beams.
-In general, the hard class of assemblies has longer assembly sequences which make them difficult to complete successfully.
+In general, the hard class of assemblies requires a longer sequence of actions which makes them difficult to complete successfully.

 In addition to the image of the goal configuration, the configurations of the beams in the goal state are described using Extensible Markup Language (XML).
-The XML format is simpler to parse and use with existing planners, and this process can be automated.
-However, other modalities (e.g., images, natural language) are possible and encouraged.
+The XML format is easy to use with existing planners, and this process can be automated; other modalities (e.g., images, natural language) are possible and encouraged.

 When taken together, these three classes of assemblies pose fundamental open problems in perception, state estimation, long-horizon planning, control and execution of primitive skills, fault recovery, and learning.
 These goal configurations should act as a holdout set with similar designs also achievable using the same methods.